BinDang5695/SeleniumAndRestAssured/README.md

 Selenium WebDriver | RestAssured | TestNG | Java | Maven

-This project contains automated test scripts for the CRM website using Selenium, TestNG and RestAssured for Api automation.
+This is an automation framework using Selenium WebDriver and RestAssured written in Java.

-The framework follows a simple Page Object Model structure and supports reporting, screenshots, and data-driven testing.
+The framework follows Page Object Model (POM) design pattern and supports UI automation, API automation, test reporting, screenshot capture, and data-driven testing.

 ## Project Folder Structure
 ```